How to Access Our Services?

 See the list of Youth Treatment Providers.

-In agreement with the Contra Costa County's Strategic Plan the mission of prevention services is to engage diverse communities in a partnership to reduce the use and abuse of alcohol and other drugs through culturally competent, evidence-based prevention activities.
+In agreement with the Contra Costa County's Strategic Plan the mission of prevention services is to engage diverse communities in a partnership to reduce the use of alcohol and other drugs through culturally competent, evidence-based prevention activities.

 See the list of Prevention Services Providers.